grnet/kamaki/docs/usage.rst

 Shell vs one-command
 --------------------
-Kamaki users can access synnefo services through either the interactive shell or the one-command behaviors.
+Kamaki users can access Synnefo services through either the interactive shell or the one-command behaviors.
 In practice, both systems rely on the same command set implementations and API clients, with identical responses and error messages.
 Still, there are some differences.

 In favor of interactive shell behavior:

-* tab completion for commands (if supported by host command line shell)
+* tab completion for commands (if supported by the user's shell)
-* session history with ↑ or ↓ keys (if supported by host command line shell)
+* session history with ↑ or ↓ keys (if supported by the user's shell)
 * shorter commands with command context switching
 * re-run old commands with /history